 The results were dramatic!
 People responded to the storycentric methods beyond Chandra’s imagination.
-Since 2007, the ministry he leads has baptized over 5,500 new believers and has planted more than 860 house churches throughout Orissa.
+Since 2007, the ministry he leads has baptized over 5,500 new believers and has planted more than 860 house churches.

 Chandra’s Story: Called to Action

 However, Chandra’s story doesn’t stop there.
 Now he faced another dilemma.
-After the people of Orissa had responded to the Gospel and house churches were launched, many of the congregations struggled due to the shortage of good leaders.
+After the people had responded to the Gospel and house churches were launched, many of the congregations struggled due to the shortage of good leaders.
 Some of the churches even closed.
 Chandra needed help.
 He wondered, “How do I lead this rapidly growing network of churches?
 How do I provide the leadership that is so crucial for these new believers and their churches?
-How do I develop effective, Christ-centered leaders in the storycentric villages and urban centers of Orissa?”
+How do I develop effective, Christ-centered leaders in the storycentric villages and urban centers?”

 This is the point that I met Chandra.
 Since then Chandra has grown as a leader.
 He has also been resourced to develop Christ-centered leaders, and his ministry has blossomed in new and exciting ways.
 Chandra’s experience highlights a rising phenomenon among ministry leaders who are employing storycentric communication to reach people.